If you’re in your senior year and wonder if you should buy life insurance, you may also think you’re too old to buy it.

 So what is the oldest you can be to buy life insurance?

 What Type of Life Insurance do you Want?

 The type of life insurance plays a role in how old you can be to buy it.
 For example, term life insurance has the youngest maximum age.
 Some companies max you out at 50 – 60-years old, while others may go as high as 75 years old.

 You can only take out a maximum 10-year term.
 After 10 years, the policy expires if you are still alive and you don’t have coverage.

-Other life insurance policies have more lenient age guidelines and are even made for seniors, like final expense insurance.
+Other life insurance policies, like final expense insurance, have more lenient age guidelines and are even made for seniors.

-You can’t buy final expense insurance until you are at least 50-years old.
+You can’t buy final expense insurance until you are at least 50 years old.
 Many insurance companies offer the policy up to age 85.
-No matter what age you purchase it, the policy lasts for your lifetime, so unlike term life insurance, you don’t have to worry about it ending.
+No matter what age you purchase it, the policy lasts your lifetime, so unlike term life insurance, you don’t have to worry about it ending.

 There’s a problem, though.

 Final expense insurance is only for final expenses and has an average death benefit of $10,000 – $20,000.
 You won’t find many companies that will issue more than $35,000 in a death benefit, except for the rare company that allows $50,000 in coverage.

 When determining the oldest you can be to buy life insurance, think about why you want it.